ZAlreheily/ecommerce-rest-api/README.md

 ### Authentication

-* `POST /api/auth/signup` - signup as a new user.
+* `POST /api/auth/signup` - Signup as a new user.
-* `POST /api/auth/login` - returns a jwt if information is correct.
+* `POST /api/auth/login` - Returns a jwt if information is correct.

 ### Products